VijuRajan001/Az-900-Study-Notes/Core Azure Services/Resource Group.md

 When a resource group is deleted, all resources in the group are deleted

 Group limits: you can deploy up to 800 instances of a resource type in each resource group – with [some exceptions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resources-without-resource-group-limit).

+The resource group stores metadata about the resources.
+When you specify a location for the resource group, you're specifying where that metadata is stored.

+If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable